 You are a great fit for the Do Good Mini-Grant if you are…

 - Passionate about creating change for a social or environmental issue

 - Participating in a student-led, student-run team or organization that engages in fundraising, service, advocacy, social entrepreneurship, or other activities to Do Good

 - Looking for a community of social advocates, innovators, and changemakers

-- As a University of Maryland student, you already have an OrgSync account.
-You will need to “Sign In With Campus ID” using your Directory ID and password.
+- As a University of Maryland student, you already have a Terp Link account.

 Schedule and participate in an interview

-- If selected for an interview, you will receive an email notification with a link to schedule an interview with a Do Good Graduate Coordinator.
+- If selected for an interview, you will receive an email notification with a link to schedule an interview with the Do Good Mini-Grant Selection Team.

-- Up to 4 team members may attend the interview.
+- Interviews are conducted between Monday, October 28 and Tuesday, November 5, and up to 4 team members may attend the interview.

 Receive an award notification and attend an orientation